 Employees with supervisory responsibility and faculty who have knowledge of sexual harassment are required to promptly report the matter directly to the Office of Institutional Equity and Diversity, and may be disciplined for failing to do so.

 Sexual harassment is a form of sex discrimination and a violation of state and federal laws as well as the policies and regulations of the University of Florida.
 Sexual harassment may occur in a variety of situations that tend to share a commonality: the inappropriate introduction of sexual activities or comments in a situation where sex would otherwise be irrelevant.
 A detailed definition of sexual harassment may be found at:http://www.hr.ufl.edu/eeo/sexharassment.htm

 The University of Florida provides the Preventing Sexual Harassment training online.
 Completion of sexual harassment training is an expectation of employment for all employees.
 To get more information on the sexual harassment prevention training visit:http://www.hr.ufl.edu/eeo/training.htm

 - Does the university have a sexual harassment policy?

-- I am currently an active employee who is also eligible for Medicare.
+- I am currently an active employee enrolled in the State Health Insurance Plan who is also eligible for Medicare.
 What should I do about health insurance?

 - I will be changing from full-time to part-time in the near future.
 How will this change in FTE affect my retirement plan?